Compassionate Consideration Requests

 To qualify for concessionary entry of household effects, importers must satisfy Customs that they meet all of the following:

-- They have arrived in New Zealand and, on the date the effects are imported, hold a document authorising residence in New Zealand, and
+- They have arrived in NZ and, on the date the household effects are imported, hold a document authorising residence in NZ.
+Currently, this relates only to NZ citizens and residents and holders of a critical purpose visa or exemption to travel to NZ, and;

-- For the whole of the period of 21 months preceding their arrival they have been domiciled outside New Zealand, and
+- For the whole of the period of 21 months preceding their arrival they have been domiciled outside NZ, and;

-- They have personally owned and used the effects outside New Zealand before the date of their departure for New Zealand
+- They have personally owned and used the effects outside NZ before the date of their departure for NZ;

-- In respect of motor vehicles, they have personally owned and used that vehicle for at least 1 year before the date of their departure for New Zealand, or the date the vehicle is surrendered for shipping to NZ, whichever is the earlier; and
+- In respect of motor vehicles, they have personally owned and used that vehicle for at least 1 year before the date of their departure for NZ, or the date the vehicle is surrendered for shipping to NZ, whichever is the earlier; and;

 - The used motor vehicle and household goods are not intended for any other person or persons or for gift, sale or exchange.

-If an importer cannot arrive in New Zealand due to the current border closure, but qualifies for the concession in every other respect, Customs may assess an exemption based on the following evidence:
+If an importer cannot arrive in NZ due to the current border closure, but qualifies for the concession in every other respect, Customs may assess an exemption based on the following evidence:

 If you have any questions about the above, please send an email to firstname.lastname@example.org.